sgsfak/c-ocgeo/README.md

 ## Building

 We assume a POSIX compliant environment.
-We have tested it in MacOSX and OpenBSD.
+We have tested it in MacOSX, OpenBSD, and Linux.
+It should work in Windows too although not tested yet.
 The sole prerequisite is the availability of [libcurl](https://curl.haxx.se/libcurl/) that is used for making the HTTP requests.
 It additionally uses two very nice C libraries that are contained in source form in the code repository:

 * [cJSON](https://github.com/DaveGamble/cJSON), an ultralightweight JSON parser in ANSI C
 * [Simple Dynamic Strings (sds)](https://github.com/antirez/sds) (version 1.0.0) as a string library